aral/ar.al-site/content/2019/02/01/hypha-spike-multiwriter-2/index.md

 4. On the origin node (or, later, on any other authorised node), the person is prompted to authorise the new node.
 When they do, the new node becomes able to both read and write to the common database.

-### Issues

-None yet.

-## Notes

-* After implementing it, realised that reproducible local writer keys is not necessary for implementing a seamless node authorisation flow.
-Also, the node name/description should be a memory aid, nothing more.
-I’m basically replacing a unique identifier (the local writer’s read key) with an identifier that could easily have clashes for no good reason (the node name/description).
-So I’m going to go back to how I was doing it before and implement the rest of this spike.

 ### Iteration plan

 1. ~~✔ Refactor to create [reproducible local writers](https://github.com/mafintosh/hyperdb/issues/158)~~